9903gaurav/Severity-of-Toxic-Comments/README.md

 # Severity-of-Toxic-Comments

 ## Introduction
 Deployed a Dockerized web app for multi-class classification of toxic comments with 83.5% accuracy, utilizing LSTM algorithm and FastText word embedding.
-Preprocessed 1.5L dataset to high standards using Pandas.
+Preprocessed 1.5M rows dataset to high standards using Pandas.
 Integrated with API and Streamlit frontend.

 ## Features
 - Multi-class classification of toxic comments into various categories.